-Today’s Big Idea— What do the most talented employees need from their workplace?
+What do the most talented employees want from their workplace?

 If you knew the answer to this question, you could attract the most talented players to your company, and build a world-class team.

 Well, I have great news for you!
-The Gallup Organization spent 25 years surveying over 1 million employees across different industries to find the answer for you.
+The Gallup Organization has spent decades surveying 2.7 million employees (as of 2022) across the globe to find the answer for you.

-In their first massive study (1990’s), Gallup set out to investigate the relationship between employee opinion and business performance.
+In their first huge survey in the 1990’s, Gallup set out to investigate the relationship between employee opinion and business performance.

 During their survey, they tested 100 million different questions!
 Ultimately, they extracted with extreme precision, 12 questions that best predict a thriving workplace.